chizidotdev/chizidotdev/README.md

 ### Hi there 👋

-I'm founder and CEO at ....
+I'm founder and CEO at chizidotorg...

 I write a lot of Typescript, but I really love Golang